Chart Color Schemes

 Health performance in Rosedale is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Rosedale faces significant health challenges, according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high across both younger and older age groups.
-Only approximately 46% (~827 people) of Rosedale residents have private health cover, compared to 50.5% in the rest of Victoria (Rest of Vic.) and a national average of 55.7%.
+Mortality rates and chronic condition prevalence are notably high across both younger and older age groups.
+Private health cover is extremely low, at approximately 46% of the total population (around 827 people), compared to 50.5% in Regional Victoria and a national average of 55.7%.

 Frequently Asked Questions - Health